 For starters, be specific and honest.
 Tell your audience that you’re raising money and why you’re asking for donations.

-This cues them into the point of the email.
+This cues them to the point of the email.
 Plus, it helps you differentiate your fundraising emails from general camp updates.

 *Pro tip: If you use MailChimp, they actually have a subject line tool that gives you an idea of how likely your recipients are to open the email with your chosen subject line.

 Your email should be brief – about 2-3 short paragraphs at most.